JohnEBoyBaby/i.Q/README.md

 # i.Q

 ...
 I AM 15 for a moment ... https://www.youtube.com/watch?v=tR-qQcNT_fY ...
-15 there's still time for you ... there's a never a wish better than this ...
+15 there's still time for you ... there is a never a wish better than this ...

 TRUTH is the WAY to LIFE with G_D.